saniya8023/ConvoAI/README.md

 As AI becomes part of everyday life, we believe people will need thoughtful discussions, not just instant answers.

 ConvoAI is our first step toward that future.

 ---

+# Future Enhancements

+ConvoAI is only the beginning.
+Future versions will include:

+- AI mentors talking to each other naturally before presenting a final recommendation.
+- Create your own custom AI mentors with personalized roles, personalities, and expertise.
+- Automatic meeting summary and note generation after every conversation.
+- Actionable task lists and personalized roadmaps generated from discussions.
+- Conversation memory so mentors remember previous sessions over time.
+- Collaborative group discussions with multiple users and AI mentors together.
+- Integration with calendars and productivity tools to turn advice into action.
+- Support for multilingual conversations.
+- Emotion-aware conversations that adapt responses based on user sentiment.
+- Personalized mentor recommendations based on the user's goals and discussion history.

+---